devopscenter/dcUtils/README.md

 #### *(new applications)* Create the application
 In order to create a new application the script manageApp.py needs to be run.
 This script is located in the devops.center dcUtils directory.
-So, you will need to change directory to this location.
-This is the location that you clone the dcUtils repository in to.
+The scripts can be accessed from anywhere once the source command mentioned above is executed for your terminal session.

-Once there execute the script (from within dcUtils):
+Execute the script:

-    ./manageApp.py -a appName -c create
+    manageApp.py -a appName -c create

 where the options are: